 Protect the A/C Compressor or Risk Damage From a Falling Icicle

-When cold weather is right around the corner, that's the time to get your car ready for winter driving: lube locks, latches, hinges, window channels and weather stripping.
+When the calendar calls for cold weather, get your car ready for winter driving: lube locks, latches, hinges, window channels and weather stripping.
 Proper lube can prevent binding and freezing and save you the cost of a busted regulator.
 You can lube your entire vehicle in less than 20 minutes.
 All you need is dry Teflon spray, spray lithium grease, a rag and glass cleaner.

 Drain Garden Hoses or Waste Money on Replacements